Elements of a Whole-Person Approach to Employee Training

 Leadership Skills: An entry-level employee can benefit from leadership training to learn how to be more assertive when managing a charitable giving project for the company.
 A project manager can apply leadership skills when empowering team members to take the lead on specific tasks.

-Our off-the-shelf Business Skills library explores more unexpected topics for soft skills training to truly support whole-person development.
+HSI’s off-the-shelf course library explores more unexpected topics for soft skills training to truly support whole-person development.
 A few examples include:

 - Keeping track of your teen while you're at work

-An empathetic employer will be concerned about the mental health of the workforce.
-Offering a robust benefits package that includes healthcare, employee assistance programs (EAP), and a supportive and inclusive culture are good places to start.
-Expanding training into a comprehensive wellness program is even better.
+Empathetic employers prioritize employee well-being by actively supporting the mental health of the workforce.
+Offering a robust benefits package that includes healthcare, employee assistance programs (EAP), and a supportive and inclusive workplace culture is a good place to start.
+Taking training a step further by incorporating wellness programs makes it even more impactful.

 - Managing work-life balance

-Employers can benefit from lower healthcare costs when they do a better job of supporting the physical health of their employees.
+Employers can benefit from lower healthcare costs when they do a better job of supporting the physical health and personal needs of their employees.
 The basics include providing clean, safe, and ergonomic workspaces.
 Proper lighting and ventilation, PPE, and safety training are a must.

 Physical health is another topic where off-the-shelf videos can support the whole-person approach to training.
 Topics can include: